NLeSC/TEAM2018/ideas/interstellar.md

 ### Task description  - portal
 We will build a modified version of the [Fast Radio Bursts (FRB)](http://www.frbcat.org) Catalogue created in the AA-ALERT project.
 However, both the data and functionality of this portal will be different:
-* we need to get the data in through a python library instead of directly from a database
+* we need to get the data in through a python library instead of directly from a postgres database
 * we need to launch workflows directly from the portal

 This leads us to the following tasks: